 There are a few types of stuffed animals which are unsuitable for machine washing.
 Plushies using wool, mohair or foam as stuffing material should be washed by hand.
 Also make sure the stuffed animal doesn’t contain any additional materials such as leather or fur, as these materials are likely to get damaged when washed.
 Read the label on the stuffed animal to find out whether it is suitable for machine washing and drying.
 If the label has been cut off, opt for a safe, cold water hand wash, using a light detergent.

 Stuffed animals are exceptional toys: they offer comfort, feed the imagination and aid child development.
 For very young children, stuffed animals serve as objects of comfort.
 The toys make them feel safe and secure, and can be used to help them fall asleep.
 During daytime, the stuffed animals help them develop the children’s motor skills.

 As children grow older their stuffed toys will help them develop their life skills.
 Through their toys, kids are taught simple words like “bear” and “dog”.
 They learn how to memorize names, and will eventually start to use their imagination to create characters around their stuffed animals.
 This leads to the further development of social skills, such as displaying love and expressing emotions.

-Young adults and grown ups often use stuffed animals as gifts or incentives.
+Young adults and grown-ups often use stuffed animals as gifts or incentives, for example for Valentine’s Day.
 The toys can be used as objects of comfort during stressful periods, they can help teens and adults heal after going through a traumatic experience, or support them when they struggle with their health.
-Additionally, childhood toys can serve as a source of nostalgia or inspiration, and many adults choose to use to stuffed toy as a travel mascot.
+Additionally, childhood toys can serve as a source of nostalgia or inspiration, and many adults choose to use a stuffed toy as a travel mascot.

 Do adult sleep with stuffed animals as well?